Terms of Service

 1. Area of validity

-The Berliner Verkehrsbetriebe (BVG), a statutory public body, is your partner under this contract.
+The Berliner Verkehrsbetriebe (BVG), a statutory public body, with the involvement of the payment provider LogPay Financial Services GmbH as stipulated in the following provisions, is your partner under this contract.

 (3) Customer conditions which contradict or deviate from these are expressly excluded.